 support groups, and individual, family and multi-family therapy groups.

 Because the Thelma McMillen Teen Outpatient Program is dedicated to healing

 the mind, body, and spirit, a variety of unique resources are available

 during the treatment and recovery process, including:

-- Coping skills training involving the identification of triggers and response
+- Coping skills training, including the identification of triggers and response

-- Access to the Center library and reading room to provide valuable resources
+- Access to the Center's library and reading room, which provide valuable

 resources and support groups, and can participate in weekly aftercare

 treatment team headed by Moe Gelbart, Ph.D., the Executive Director since 1991, is comprised

 of expertly-trained and experienced psychologists, counselors, and support